lupyuen/lupyuen.github.io/src/expander.md

 _Who else is calling GPIO Expander to handle interrupts?_

-The __CST816S Driver__ for PineDio Stack's Touch Panel calls GPIO Expander to attach an Interrupt Handler Callback (that's called when the screen is touched)...
+The __CST816S Driver__ for PineDio Stack's Touch Panel calls GPIO Expander to attach an Interrupt Callback (that's called when the screen is touched)...

 -   [__"Initialise CST816S Driver"__](https://lupyuen.github.io/articles/touch#initialise-driver)